gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 These funds are managed by professional fund managers or management teams, who make investment decisions on behalf of the fund's investors.

-There are various types of mutual funds, including those that focus on specific industries or sectors.
+Various types of mutual funds, including those that focus on specific industries or sectors.
 Investors can buy those various funds and diversify their investments.
 This diversification helps reduce risk by minimizing the impact of poor performance from any individual investment.

 ### 4. Bond Funds: